Wood Duck and Acorn Dumplings

 As for the salsa, that’s really the best word I can come up with for this salad… although salad might be a better one.
 I love crunchy salads, and I wanted to highlight winter vegetables, so there ya go.
 To make this well, you do need to be able to cut fine dice.
 If you can’t, I’d suggest shredding everything on a box grater.
 The salsa will be different, but it will still taste good.

-A final word on the oil: A nut oil is really what you want to use here, and I use roasted hazelnut or walnut oils.
+A final word on the oil: A nut oil is really what you want to use here, and I use acorn oil when I can get it, roasted hazelnut or walnut oil when I can’t.
 It just fits.

 - 2 fat carrots, peeled